Inspiration

 The Migrating Dune

-We also had to make a stop at The Migrating Dune (Råbjerg Mile) – a huge sand dune more reminiscent of a desert than of what we normally associate with Northern Jutland.
+We also made a stop at the Migrating Dune (Råbjerg Mile): a vast expanse of shifting sand that feels more like a desert than the landscapes typically associated with North Jutland.

 The Migrating Dune in North Jutland